danplevs/lingo/README.md

 # learning-german
-This repository contains the notebook that I've created to help me in my learning german journey, with functions like translation, NLP and text to speech.
+This repository contains the notebook that I've created to help me learn some german, with functions like translation, NLP and text to speech.
-Feel free to use it yourself, but have in mind that you'll need credentials from a google cloud service account.
+I've just started to refactor this little project (see refactor branch), aiming to apply new python and software design skills I have been learning and maybe extend the project in the future, with more supported languages and functionalities.